mobizt/FirebaseClient/README.md

 To run multiple `SSE mode (HTTP Streaming)` tasks, you have to run each task in different async client.
 Please note that `SSE mode (HTTP Streaming)` task consumes memory all the time while it is running.
 Running many `SSE mode (HTTP Streaming)` tasks may not possible because of out of memory especially in ESP8266 and SAMD devices.

 > [!IMPORTANT]
 > The user blocking code and `delay` function that used in the same loop of async task handler will block the async tasks to run.
-Please avoid to use `delay` function in the same loop of async task handler.
+Please avoid using `delay` function in the same loop of async task handler.

 #### Running Many Tasks Concurrency Using Different Async Clients (In Different SSL Clients)